Alexoner/AI-cheat-sheet/questions/machineLearningModels.md

-# Aspects of machine learning models
+# How to ASSESS AN ALGORITHM/MODEL, such as machine learning models
 Questions about off-the-shelf machine learning can be generally categorized into several classes:

 - IDEA: How does a model work?
+Does it make sense?
-Probability model, loss function
+- MATHEMATICS PRINCIPAL:  Probability/statistics model, loss function, ...
-- MATHEMATICS: The mathematical derivation
-- CHARACTERISTICS: advantages vs disadvantages(pros vs cons)
+- CAPABILITY: advantages vs disadvantages(pros vs cons)
+- IMPLEMENTATION & MAINTENANCE:
 - RELATION: How does one model RELATE to another model
-- FEATURE ENGINEERING:

 - How does one model relate to another
 - Overfitting